cy-rae/fast-slam/README.md

 you need to create a Docker container using the provided Dockerfile.
 A bash script named `startup.sh` is located in the root directory of this repository and will automatically build the Docker image by performing the following steps:
-1. Install the necessary Python packages on your local system for the map module.
+1. Install the necessary Python packages on your local system for the `landmark_map` module.
 2. Create a shared folder on your local device to exchange files between your local system and the Docker container.
    - To change the shared folder, update the paths in both `landmark_map/main.py` and `startup.py`.
 Ensure that the paths match.
 The default shared folder path is `C:/shared`.
 3. Build the `jderobot/robotics-backend` Docker image.
 4. Copy the FastSLAM 2.0 package to the Docker image.
-5. Install the required Python packages inside the Docker container.
+5. Install the required Python packages inside the Docker image.
 6. Run the Docker container with the shared folder mounted.

-To run the `startup.sh`, ensure that Docker Desktop is running, then execute the following command in a **bash** terminal:
+To run the `startup.sh`, **ensure that Docker Desktop is running**, then execute the following command in a **bash** terminal:
 ```bash
 bash startup.sh
 ```